Ohubabs/Mattermost-Team-EKS/README.md

 ![Screenshot 2024-05-15 at 4 27 32 PM](https://github.com/Ohubabs/Mattermost-Team-EKS/assets/68171102/c0409549-b200-411a-966d-da634a5e92a3)

-### Step 10: Deploy the External DNS helm chart to handle setting up apps within the Mattermost Cluster with domain names/website url for easy access on the internet.
+### Step 10: Deploy the External DNS helm chart to handle setting up web apps within the Mattermost Cluster with domain names/website url for easy access on the internet.
 Enter the exposure/ directory
 Execute the following commands: